-The Appeals Regulations state that an appeal must be made within the period of 3 months beginning with the date of the planning authority's decision notice on the application.
+The Appeals Regulations tell us that an appeal must be made within the period of 3 months beginning with the date of the planning authority's decision notice on the application.
 This means that your full appeal must be received by Planning and Environmental Appeals (DPEA) before the end of the third month.
-If the planning authority has not made a decision on your application and the date by which it should have done so has passed, you can make an appeal against non-determination of your application; in which case the 3-month period starts from the date by which the authority should have made its decision.
+If the planning authority has not made a decision on your good neighbour agreement application and the date by which it should have done so has passed, you can make an appeal against the non-determination of your application.
+In this case, the 3-month period starts from the date by which the authority should have made its decision.
+This date should be taken from the date on which a valid application to modify or discharge a good neighbour agreement application is made.
+The valid date is when the last of the items specified in regulation 3 of the GNA Regulations is submitted.
 Check with your planning authority if you are unsure of this date.